 - 1. Truancy from Class (Class Cut) See Truancy under Attendance.
 1st class = 1 ED, 2nd class = 2 EDs, 3 or more classes = one In School Suspension. - 2.
-Excessive Tardiness to School On a trimester basis, a Saturday Detention will be assigned for every unexcused tardy over 5. - 3.
+Excessive Tardiness to School Office detention will be issued for tardy in excess of 4 per term. - 3.
 Truancy from School See Truancy under Attendance.
-3 EDs will be assigned - Forged Note, False Dismissal Call or Forged/Altered/Misused Pass Signing or possessing any schoolrequired permission slip for absences, dismissals, tardies, field trips or hall passes.
+3 EDs will be assigned - 4.
+Forged Note, False Dismissal Call or Forged/Altered/Misused Pass Signing or possessing any school-required permission slip for absences, dismissals, tardies, field trips or hall passes.
 Also, having someone call the school as a parent/guardian for a dismissal. - 5.
 Removal from Office Detention Any failure to comply with a teacher's request or any disruption in the OD room will result in dismissal from the OD. - 6.
 Electronic Devices See Electronic Devices in General Information. - 7.
 Leaving School Grounds Leaving the building or property without permission.
-If a student leaves school grounds without permission, s/he may NOT return to school property. - 8.
-Disruptive Behavior Any interruption or disruption of the educational process or good order of the school that occurs in the classroom, assembly, corridor, cafeteria, bus or other areas on school grounds. - 9.
+If a student leaves school grounds without permission, s/he may NOT return to school property. - Disruptive Behavior Any interruption or disruption of the educational process or good order of the school that occurs in the classroom, assembly, corridor, cafeteria, bus or other areas on school grounds. - 9.
 Unauthorized Area Presence in an area of the school or school grounds without permission. - 10.
 Failure to Verify an Absence/Tardy Failure to verify an absence will result in an unexcused absence and be treated as cutting class. - 11.
 Repeated Failure to Attend Office Detention Upon the 4th incident of missing OD, an ED will be assigned.